-TERMS: For the Semi-weekly, \$5 per annum; in advance \$4. \$3 per annum ; in advance \$2 50.
-For the Weekly, RATES OF ADVERTISING : ADVERTISEMENTS.-For every 18 lines, first insertion \$1 a ch additional insertion, 25 ets.
+TERMS: For the Semi-weekly, \$5 per annum; in advance \$4. \$3 per anusim; in advance \$2 50.
+For the Weekly,

+ADVERTISEMENTS. -For every 16 lines, first insertion \$1. ch additional insertion, 25 cts.

-"Court Orders and Judisial advertisements will be charged 25 per cent. higher; but a deduction of 351⁄2 per cent. will be made from the regular price to advertisers by the year.
+Court Orders and Judicial advertisements will be charge Court Orders and Judicial advertisements will be charged 25 per cent. higher; but a deduction of 331⁄2 per cent. will be made from the regular price to advertisers by the year.

-Advertisements inserted in the Semi-weekly, will also appear n the Workly, free of charge.
+Advertisements inserted in the Semi-weekly, will also appear n the Weekly, free of charge.

-Letters to the Editor must be rost-pain.
+33-Letters to the Editor must be rosr-rain.